Parivahan Sewa & Sarathi Parivahan 2025 – Driving License, Vehicle Registration, DL/RC Status & eChallan at parivahan.gov.in

 - Go to parivahan.gov.in and open “Online Services” > “Driving License Related Services.”

-- Choose your state to open the Sarathi Dashboard.
+- Choose your state to open the Sarathi dashboard.

-- On the Sarathi Dashboard, go to the “Learner License” menu and click on “Print Learner’s License (Form-3).”
+- On the Sarathi dashboard, go to the learner’s license and simply click on Print learner’s license (form 3).

-Other platforms to download you dl
+Other Platforms to download Driving License

 • DigiLocker – Government-approved digital document locker